Grislow/KnowledgeBase/resources/glossary.md

 Symbols that structure a program.

 Like a semicolon `;` to mark the end of a statement or braces {} that mark the beginning and end of a function body.

+## Serialization
+Converting an object into a format that can be stored in memory, a database or a file.
+These formats could be a stream of bytes, JSON, CSV or XML.

 ## Server
 A program(logical) or device(physical) that manages network resources and performs services.